 - Spend money and time on excellent and authentic study material, sample papers, etc.

 - Students should know about the marking scheme of the exam before beginning preparation.

 - Practice with various mock tests and sample papers to self-analyze the preparation of the exam.

-- Suppose any students scored less than 100 marks.
+- Suppose any student scored less than 100 marks.
 They should have to improve their accuracy and speed of solving the tests.

 - The Elementary Maths section is based on tricks and formulas.
 Students should by-heart the formula for each topic.

-Candidates should be aware of the CLAT Maths Syllabus before start practicing for the exam.
+Candidates should be aware of the CLAT Maths Syllabus before start practising for the exam.
 Maths Syllabus of CLAT is divided into five categories-